CybermoddingKM/CybermoddingKM.github.io/README.md

 Wireframe design:

-Users may start by browsing or searching for quotes.
+Users may start by filtering quotes.

-An interactive activity in which people can engage with the quote by liking, commenting, and sharing it.
+An interactive activity in which people can engage with the quote by liking it.

 An option for user settings or preferences that lets users personalize their interaction with the app.